 Alternatively, you can walk, run or mountain bike in this attractive National Trust woodland and SSSI near Clifton Suspension Bridge.

 You could make a day of it and eat your lunch in the picnic area.
 You might even get to sit on the carved wooden sofa.

 – You can walk dogs at Leigh Woods, however, the woods are home to grazing animals such as cows and deer, so do keep your dog under control.

 – There’s a dog poo bin at the North Road entrance.

 Take a walk down by the riverside.

 There’s a lot to do at Oldbury Court, Snuff Mills and Vassals Park.
 Enjoy parkland and woodland with The River Frome running through it, plus sports areas, children’s play park, café facilities and toilets.
-Great for picnics, riverside walks and socially distanced fun.
+Great for picnics and riverside walks.